This is how to make Meghan Markle’s signature cocktail

-Summer may not be panning out the way we planned just yet, but that’s not going to stop us from indulging in our fave summertime activity: sipping Pimm’s in the sunshine.
+The weather may not be on our side for the Coronation, but that’s not going to stop us from indulging in a classic British summer cocktail to mark the Coronation of our new King, we are of course talking about, the one and only Pimm’s.
 And, according to Meghan Markle’s former blog The Tig, it turns out that Meghan loves a bit of a summertime bev too.

 Meghan deleted the blog back in 2017, just a few months before Prince Harry and Meghan announced their engagement.
-But using some clever tech beyond our comprehension, someone managed to uncover a load of posts, reported Bustle this week.
+But using some clever tech beyond our comprehension, someone managed to uncover a load of posts, reported Bustle.

 We already knew that Meghan was a girl after our own booze-sodden hearts as the blog itself was named after Meghan’s favourite bottle of red wine: Tiganello.
 However, when it comes to summer shindigs, Meghan is more of a fan of sipping a crisp Sauvignon Blanc or fruity cocktail.

 In a blog post, Meghan wrote: "Sun kissed afternoons, cocktail in hand, surrounded by nothing but the laughter of your closest mates, an Otis Redding playlist, and the whistling breeze of the wind.
 I’m talking about perfection, people.

 "The perfection that comes with summertime.
 Picnics and barbecues, laying out by the pool with friends, and toasting to the season are high on my list.
 And while I generally opt to whet my whistle with a glass of rosé or crisp Sauvignon Blanc, sometimes the day calls for a cocktail.
 Cue the Tig Cup."